-(1) Any person who is the subject of a decision of an inspector, or at whose instance a decision of an inspector was taken, except a decision contemplated in section 55A, may appeal against that decision to the Chief Inspector of Mines.
+Any person adversely affected by a decision of an inspector, except a decision contemplated in section 55B, may appeal against that decision to the Chief Inspector of Mines.

-[subsection (1) substituted by section 27(a) of Act 72 of 1997]
+[subsection (1) substituted by section 27(a) of Act 72 of 1997 and by section 21 of Act 74 of 2008]

-- (2) An appeal under subsection (1) must- - (a) be lodged with the Chief Inspector of Mines within 30 days of the decision, or such further period as may be prescribed; and

-[paragraph (a) substituted by section 27(b) of Act 72 of 1997]

-- (b) set out the grounds of appeal. - (3) After considering the grounds of the appeal and the inspector's reasons for the decision, the Chief Inspector of Mines must as soon as practicable- - (a) confirm, set aside or vary the decision; or - (b) substitute any other decision for the decision of the inspector.
+- (2) An appeal under subsection (1) must- - (a) be lodged with the Chief Inspector of Mines within 30 days of the decision, or such further period as may be prescribed; and - [paragraph (a) substituted by section 27(b) of Act 72 of 1997] - (b) set out the grounds of appeal. - (3) After considering the grounds of the appeal and the inspector's reasons for the decision, the Chief Inspector of Mines must as soon as practicable- - (a) confirm, set aside or vary the decision; or - (b) substitute any other decision for the decision of the inspector.